 Ban Chiang Archaeological Site

-Located about 55 km east of Udon Thani, Ban Chiang is considered the most important prehistoric settlement that has so far been discovered in Southeast Asia.
-It marks a crucial stage in the region’s cultural, technological and social evolution.
+Located about 55km east of Udon Thani, Ban Chiang is considered the most significant prehistoric settlement in Southeast Asia.
 Not only does it present the earliest evidence of farming in the region but also of manufacturing and the use of metals.

 Dong Phayayen-Khao Yai Forest Complex